kelvinSeamount/Infra-Zen/README.md

 For the initial bootstrap (before OIDC is set up via Terraform), you need an IAM user with programmatic access.

 Go to **AWS Console → IAM → Users → Create user**:
-- Username: `terraform-ci`
+- Username: `terraform-ci` leave all
-- Access type: Programmatic access
+- Leave all fields unmarked and click next
 - Permissions: Attach the following managed policies:
   - `AdministratorAccess` (simplest for learning — scope down in production)